Rafly-Hidayat/smp-merdeka-server/README.md

 $ pnpm run test:cov
 ```

+## Database Connection
+Rename .env.copy file to .env, then configure your database url.
+So you can just migrate database via prisma by writing "npx prisma migrate dev" in the command line terminal

 ## Support

 Nest is an MIT-licensed open source project.
 It can grow thanks to the sponsors and support by the amazing backers.
 If you'd like to join them, please [read more here](https://docs.nestjs.com/support).